 The Nuisance Property and Abandoned Building Remediation program provides financial assistance to communities to remediate nuisance buildings and structures.

 The administrative rules for the Nuisance Property and Abandoned Building Remediation program can be found in Iowa Administrative Code, section 216- Chapter 22.
 Please refer to these rules as necessary for more information regarding program requirements.

 Eligibility and available funds

-A project may include properties at multiple sites and locations, whether contiguous or not, as long as all properties to be remediated or redeveloped are included in the redevelopment plan described in the within the application.
+A project may include properties at multiple sites and locations, whether contiguous or not, as long as all properties to be remediated or redeveloped are included in the redevelopment plan described within the application.

-The program does not have a minimum or maximum loan request amount.
-IEDA will evaluate requests and approve loan amounts based on application scoring and the amount of program funds available.
+The program has no definitive minimum or maximum loan request amount.
+IEDA will evaluate requests and approve loan amounts based on application scoring, ability to repay, and the amount of program funds available.

 Uses of Funds

 The Authority may require documentation or other information establishing the actual costs incurred for a project.
 The amounts of any lien created for costs related to remediation cannot be used for the repayment of Nuisance Property and Abandoned Building Remediation program funds to IEDA.

-The amount of the loan, term, interest rate, repayment schedule, and other terms will included in the contract between the community and IEDA.
+The amount of the loan, term, interest rate, repayment schedule, and any other conditions will be included in the contract between the community and IEDA.

 Rates and Terms

-Assistance under the Nuisance Property and Abandoned Building Remediation program will be in the form of a short term loan.
+Assistance under the Nuisance Property and Abandoned Building Remediation program will be in the form of a short-term loan.
 Interest rates will vary based on the population of the applicant community and the term of the loan.
-Terms and rates will be as follows:
+Terms will be a maximum of five years.